Posts Tagged ‘Fiction’

 “It’s either you or them.”
 Grandfather said as he took out his bag of tools with which he intended to prepare the fresh carcass.
 “You gotta understand that.”
 Hearing her continued to sob he added, “Clarice, your grandmother and I love you, but this is the way of our family.
 One of these days, your going to have to bring home dinner.”

 As Clarice rattled of her thesis, Milton beamed with pride.
-“Damn this girl was smart.”
+“Damn this girl is smart.”
 He thought to himself.
 He knew it ran in the family, as much as smarts could run in this family he supposed.

 “Grandpa!”
 She objected.